ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 The `INinjaMappingService` responsibility is to offer a centralized and convenient way to convert `Ninja` to `NinjaEntity` and vice versa.
 We will also need to convert `IEnumerable<NinjaEntity>` to `IEnumerable<Ninja>` (for the `ReadAll*()` methods).

-In its current state, our Ninja App has no need to convert `IEnumerable<Ninja>` to `IEnumerable<NinjaEntity>` so we will omit that functionality to keep our project clean of useless code.
+In its current state, our Ninja App does not need to convert `IEnumerable<Ninja>` to `IEnumerable<NinjaEntity>` so we will omit that functionality to keep our project clean of useless code.
 If the need of such operation ever arises, we will add it then, and only then.

 > I could have added those methods directly in the `NinjaRepository` class, but remember SOLID and it single responsibility principle (SRP): **A class should have only one reason to change**.